-This article describes how the Windows Time service treats a leap second.
+How the Windows Time service treats a leap second

 When the Windows Time service is working as a Network Time Protocol (NTP) clientThe Windows Time service does not indicate the value of the Leap Indicator when the Windows Time service receives a packet that includes a leap second.
 (The Leap Indicator indicates whether an impending leap second is to be inserted or deleted in the last minute of the current day.)
 Therefore, after the leap second occurs, the NTP client that is running Windows Time service is one second faster than the actual time.
 This time difference is resolved at the next time synchronization.